davydovanton/event_sourcing_ruby/README.md

 Simple repository for playing with event sourcing conceptions from f#

+## Notes
+All "lib" code from this repository was moved to http://github.com/davydovanton/ivento.
+You can use this PoC gem istead implementing this code by hands.

 ## Sync version

 Simple event sourcing system with getting event by hands.
 It's mean that you need to call event store `get` method every time for getting list of all events.
 After that you can use projections for calculate state of the system based on events which you get from event store.